 David collects old road maps.
 I’ve always loved geography.
 So I think Caroline probably comes by her interest in maps and places quite honestly.
 She is always asking us questions about places and has been doing so since she was around four.
+This has made homeschooling geography for simple and easy for us.

 Geography is one of those subjects that you barely have to teach if you simply incorporate it into your every day life.
 We bought Caroline one of these United States placemats a few years ago.
 She uses it two or three times a day and if I try to give her a different one, she wants this one.